 After finishing you master’s program, you are faced with the first of many difficult choices: do you want to get a PhD?
 Regardless of your answer, the path to building a successful career is littered with hard choices and seemingly obscure governmental or institutional regulations.
 You could figure it all out on your own, which could be a great experience.
 Or you could reach out to someone in your field who already found a way past your obstacles and who’s experience could easily help you as well.
 But who would you reach out to?

 The Young@Heart Mentor Program was started as a platform for young researchers to get in touch with a relevant mentor.
-Members of the Young@Heart board and Scientific Council are all available as a mentor.
+Members of the Young@Heart board and legacy Scientific Council are all available as a mentor.
 Depending on what kind of input, suggestions, tips, or tricks you are looking for, we will try to find a suitable mentor for you.

 How it works: